deepakbhalla/springboot-oauth2-jwt-and-basic-auth-security/README.md

 parse the request for bearer tokens and make an authentication attempt.
 Therefore, we don’t need to implement our own custom filters as we did in our previous articles.

 3. Thirdly, Jwt and Opaque Token are the only supported formats for bearer tokens in Spring Security.
+This application
-So, we are gonna configure our OAuth2 resource server with Jwt-encoded bearer token support.
+configures OAuth2 resource server with Jwt-encoded bearer token support.

 ### Application Functionalities